 Dysmenorrhea or Period Pain

-Painful periods do not have to be a fact of life every month.
+Period pain can be debilitating, but painful periods do not have to be a fact of life every month.
 In fact, you shouldn’t need to take painkillers or any medications because of period pain.
 Really, you should be pretty unaware that your period is coming or that you have it other than the obvious flow.